jordenc/io.nuki.smartlock/README.md

 **Want to show your appreciation for this app?
 A donation is possible via http://www.d2c.nl **

+**Version 0.1.9**
+- Fixed a bug that keeps on adding the Homey webhook URL to the Nuki bridge.

 **Version 0.1.8**
 - Fixed a bug that might cause the Nuki app to crash after adding your first lock.